ADI Union – History & Updates

 What have we been doing?

-Since forming, we have been working hard with our union reps, and so far have:
+Since forming, we have been working hard with our union reps.
+So far have:

 Contacted the RSA, HSE, HSA and a number of TDs and Ministers regarding health & safety protocols for Covid-19, including the issue of ADIs being prohibited from entering RSA test centres.
-This issue is ongoing but already has resulted in many questions being asked in the Dáil on our behalf, which are now on record: https://www.kildarestreet.com/search/?s=driving+instructor
+This issue is ongoing but already has resulted in many questions being asked in the Dáil on our behalf.
+These are now on record: https://www.kildarestreet.com/search/?s=driving+instructor

 Pushed for the RSA to extend our ADI Permits, like they have done for driving licences.
 The RSA are now meeting to discuss this.